jonnycodesalot/activityAccountant/README.md

 * `event_end_date` - When the event ends.
 Events older than `MAXIMUM_EVENT_AGE`(currently 3 years) when the script runs will be ignored.
 * `activity_points` - the number of points to be awarded to a registrant for the event.
 If this field is empty or 0, the event will be ignored.

-If an event occurs more than once (using the id as key) across all contents of registrantExports, then the details of the last read one will prevail.
+If an event occurs more than once (using the id as key) across all contents of eventExports, then the details of the last read one will prevail.
 The code isn't currently written to control the order in which files are read though, so it's best to avoid duplicates.

+### registrantExports/